bhusserl-davis/ECS171-Group1-Project/README.md

 | accuracy | 0.96                         | 0.95                             | 0.97           | 0.95                   | 0.99                   |
 >>>>>>> 2b9b2970ce6b0ecf0e616076764b6aecc033e55c

 ### To increase the models classification score, we decided to oversample and undersample the dataset for a model.
+In the table above, as a result of oversampling the data which increased the amount of false jobs allowed for the model to reach a higher accuracy score.
 # Discussion
 The description and company profile neural network models have a very low recall for fraudulent predictions, this implies that their high accuracy is a result of prediciting non-fradulent nearly every time.
 In fact, these models correctly predicted fradulent entries with less than 10% success.
 This could be due to the comparatively small amount of fraudulent entries there are to train on since the dataset consists of 95% true job entries.